Q&A With Droplette's Founder

 First, you pop a capsule into the device (just like you would a Nespresso pod or a K-Cup).
 The capsule is filled with a liquid formulation that gets turned into a mist when it enters the device using a component called the piezoelectric transducer.

 Next, the mist passes through a pump system, which is our “secret sauce.”
 The pump creates airflow that enhances delivery of the formulation by concentrating the ingredients inside each droplet, propelling it faster towards the skin, and reducing droplet size by about 50 times as the mist splashes onto skin’s surface.
-Compared to a regular aerosol product, the Droplette mist is 50-2000X smaller by the time it hits the skin, and much more powerful.
-Learn more here
+Compared to a regular aerosol product, the Droplette mist is 50-2000X smaller by the time it hits the skin barrier, and much more powerful.
+Learn more about how the Droplette device is more than a facial mister.

 The 10% Collagen formulation has a cocktail of peptides as well as collagen.
 The peptides are all fragments from proteins involved in skin cell turnover and maintaining elasticity.
 This is the mildest Droplette formula and is suitable for all skin types.
 I love using it to hydrate and refresh my skin.